Special Educational Needs Policy

 Students with emotional problems, which can present as barriers to learning, also have access to the school’s counsellor.

 Obviously our level of support is restricted by our resources and staff time.
-When the LEA provides extra funding we are able to resource a student better.
+If the LEA provides extra funding we are able to resource a student better.
 Likewise, in the case of parents who can afford pay for the resources, we can hire in further help, see annex 1.

 The school special needs register